 1. Eligible Loan Programs: Graduate PLUS loans are available for summer study abroad programs.
 A Stafford Loan may be a possibility only if not fully utilized during the academic year.

-4. Loan Application: Students attending the Galway program will be notified by the Office of Financial Aid via email of when to begin the loan application process.
+3. Loan Request and Disbursement Process: Students attending the Galway program will be notified by the Office of Financial Aid via email of when to begin the loan process.
 For all other programs, once a completed Consortium Agreement has been returned to the Office of Financial Aid, the student will be contacted via email regarding their budget and the process to initiate the loan request.

-5. Miscellaneous: Since a separate summer budget is used for the student's summer loan, it has no bearing on their eligibility for aid in the following year.
+4. Miscellaneous: Since a separate summer budget is used for the student's summer loan it has no bearing on their eligibility for aid in the following year.
 The summer budget includes funding for housing abroad; it cannot include funding for upkeep of a local Boston area apartment while you are studying abroad.